One of the powers of TeamSupport is that we track a great deal of information about your customers.

 - CDI Rating: Contains a timestamp for the last time your CDI was processed.
 Your CDI is indexed once per day, but you can force update using the “Force CDI Update” button.

-- Weights: There are five weights, which are listed below, which you can configure.
+- Weights: There are multiple weights which you can configure.

 - Force CDI Update button: This button will allow you to force your CDI to be indexed.
 The CDI is automatically indexed once per day.
 A forced index could take up to 30 minutes.